Zoogoneticus tequila

-Overview

 Zoogoneticus tequila, Tequila splitfin or simply Tequila fish, is a species of goodeid fish (family Goodeidae) from Mexico.
 Viviparous topminnows make up 36 of the species within it this family.
 Z. tequila, one of these 36 species, has a very limited population endemic to Mexico.
 The specific epithet, tequila, derives from the Tequila Volcano, which looms near the type locality.

 Distribution

 Geographic range map of Z. tequila: Presa La Vega-Cocula basin from the Hydrographic Region Ameca on a Mexico map (left), the Río Salado subbasin (SAL) on the right.
 Source: Zoogoneticus Tequila.
 Goodeid Working Group. (n.d.).

 Zoogoneticus tequila is endemic to the Ameca River basin in west-central Mexico.
 Its current distribution is restricted to a single spring pool in Teuchitlán, only 4 m in diameter, where a population consisting of less than 50 adult fish found in the early 2000s.
 Before the discovery of the pool population in 2000/2001, Z. tequila was generally thought to inhabit rivers; However, no fish could be found in the original habitat and the species was considered extinct in the wild.
 Introduced fish species have been implicated in the disappearance of Z. tequila from its type locality.

 The small pool where the endemic population of Z. tequila currently inhabits is made of mostly mud and silt, along with rocks, sand, and minimal vegetation.
 The fish are primarily found in more shallow depths within the pool, preferring warmer temperatures.
 After reintroduction efforts for seven years, the Z. tequila population has recovered and now flourishes in its endemic location.
 The Ameca River Basin is home to many endemic species that fall within the Goodeidae family, but like Z. tequila, most remain outnumbered by introduced species such as the guppy.
 With such a small population of minimal juveniles and a few adults, Z. tequila was particularly threatened by inbreeding and poor genetic variation, ultimately facing the threat of extinction before any reintroduction efforts were made.
 Additionally, introduced species that drive competition up to a nearly impossible level for this fish is another factor attributed to the initial population decline.